View logs for orchd service:

 Import Big DB via Command Line on Enhance:

-su username
+su - username

-mysql -u their_username -p their_database_name < your_backup.sql
+mysql -u db_username -p database_name < your_backup.sql

-Clear Unused Docker Images to save space:
+Clear Unused Docker Images to save space (v11 only):

 docker image prune -a